thestippe/thestippe.github.io/_drafts/statistics/2025-12-07-survival_example_frailty.md

 categories: /statistics/
 up: /statistics
 date: 2025-12-07
-description: Hierarchical models in survival analysis
+description: Hierarchical and mixture models in survival analysis
 layout: post
 section: 3
 subcategory: Advanced models
 tags: /survival_continuous/
-title: Frailty models
+title: Frailty models and cure rate models
 ---

-In this post we will introduce the concept of frailty models, and we will show how to implement them in PyMC.
+In this post we will introduce frailty models and cure rate models, and we will show how to implement them in PyMC.

-## The concept of frailty
+## Frailty models

 In many applications, the risk function may depend on unobserved or even unknown risk factors, and an individual's risk factor is known as **frailty** or